shankze/Titanic-Survival/README.md

 # Titanic-Survival

+Note: If you are having trouble opening the notebook, please open the markdown version in the markdown folder

 Solution to the Titanic: Machine Learning from Disaster challenge on Kaggle (https://www.kaggle.com/c/titanic) using Stacking.
 Stacking is an ensemble technique where predictions from multiple models are used to generate a second level model called meta-model.
 This second-layer algorithm is trained to optimally combine the model predictions to form a new set of predictions.